alienlebarge/alienlebarge.github.com/_posts/2015-02-24-iconic-and-cloudfront-settings.md

 ## Thanks

-Thanks to the iconic team for the wonderfull work and [support](https://useiconic.com/community/#!/getting-started:does-iconic-work-with-amazo) !
+Thanks to the Iconic team for the wonderfull work and [support](https://useiconic.com/community/#!/getting-started:does-iconic-work-with-amazo) !

 ## Further reading